 Bonus points: This is a great place for the candidate to show confidence and fairness – bonus points for both.

 18. How do you feel about working overtime or on holidays?

-This is another touchy subject and a possible point of contention down the road, which makes it a great topic to address right off the bat.
-Now, there’s no right or wrong answer here – some people like to work all the time and further their career, while others really value maintaining a work/life balance – but this is a great question to help you gauge both the candidate’s honesty and how well your expectations align.
+This is another touchy subject and a possible point of contention down the road.
+Which makes this it a great topic to address right off the bat and one of the important common interview questions.
+Now, there’s no right or wrong answer here.
+Some people like to work all the time and further their career.
+While others really value maintaining a work/life balance.
+This is a great question to help you gauge both the candidate’s honesty and how well your expectations align.

 Red flags: Negativity or ultimatums.
 Even if they really value balance, you want someone who’s ready to take someone for the team if they really have to.